 Variation in accessibility of development related to the availability of and opportunities for public transport and active travel (walking and cycling) provides a basis to establish a policy framework for the development of parking standards that differ across the island.
-The extent to which on-street parking provision is controlled, and parking restrictions enforced, is also a factor.
+The extent to which on-street parking provision is controlled is also a factor.

 The parking requirements for any new development will reflect its accessibility, with maximum and lower minimum standards applying in those parts of the island where greater opportunity exists for travel on foot, by bike and by public transport.
-Reflecting differing accessibility levels, the island has been divided into six zones - sustainable transport zones (STZs) - for the purpose of assessing parking needs:
+Reflecting differing accessibility levels, the island is divided into four zones - sustainable transport zones (STZs) - for the purpose of assessing parking needs: